Philanthropy & Tikkun Olam

 Why he belongs here

-Joshua Silver belongs in this archive because the stronger story is not simply that he helped poor people see.
-It is that he tried to change the terms on which vision care becomes possible.
+Joshua Silver belongs in this archive because the stronger story is that he tried to change the terms on which vision care becomes possible.
+He also belongs near the site's hub on Jewish scientists who changed the modern world, not because the glasses solved every vision-care gap, but because the project joined physics, design, and public need.

 Millions of people cannot learn, work, travel, or age well when they cannot see properly.
-Silver treated that as a design failure worth attacking.
+Silver treated that as a design failure that deserved a practical answer.